Bill R. "Billy" McLaughlin

 BILL R. "BILLY" McLAUGHLIN, 92, of St. Albans, formerly of Dunbar, passed from this life on May 17, 2020, at Hubbard Hospice House West.

-He was born August 1, 1917, to the late Leslie H. and Virgie C. McLaughlin.
+He was born August 1, 1927, to the late Leslie H. and Virgie B. McLaughlin.

 He loved the outdoors, his garden, yard work, also hunting and fishing with his dad, brothers, sons, grandsons, and friends at their camp in Calhoun County.